FTBpro/go-workshop/README.md

 ***
 ## Exercise 2 - list the facts as JSON <img src="https://github.com/egonelbre/gophers/blob/master/vector/projects/wwgl.svg" width="45">
 ### Goal
-Create `/facts` endpoint for listing facts in a JSON format by using a static store
+Create `/facts` endpoint for listing facts in a JSON format by using a store.

 ### End result
-`GET /facts` will return JSON of all facts in store, for now it will be hard coded facts
+`http://localhost:9002/facts` will show a JSON of all facts in store, for now it will be hard coded facts.

 ### Steps